AntonioDehesa/tilop/README.md

 But, today i could continue with the Python CV course.
 It is going great, im really liking the AI section.

+## Day 47: March 27 2021
+### Today's progress:

+Today, i could only practice a little bit with the CTCI.
+Due to reasons, i will not continue with the Python for CV course, but i will be studying about HTML, JavaScript, CSS, etc.

 <!---
 ## Day x
 ### Today's progress: